jacquessham/SalesAnalytics/USSupermarket/Abtesting/Readme.md

 * case2result.txt - Result of Question 2

 ## A/B Testing Kit
 The file of abtestingkit.py is the code of "A/B Testing kit".
 This is a dynamic program which is able to conduct A/B testing with any kind of data set.
 Once you have set the hypothesis, you may able to pass the data frame to return the p-value, power, and the sample size needed to achieve 80% power.
-The code only has 2 function: abtesting(), and savefile(). abtesting() required 5 parameters:<b4>
+The code only has 2 function: abtesting(), and savefile(). abtesting() required 5 parameters:
 * df - Data Frame of the data set
 * group - Group of partition in the data set
 * target - The Feature which is tested in the data set